deadlydog/deadlydog.github.io/_pages/Feedback.md

 > He always gives extra effort and is quick to reply (even though I call him out on ignoring me).
 >
 > Thanks for all that you do Dan!”

 ---

+Unknown (I didn't record the person's name ☹) (circa 2013):

+> Dan is always willing to help out with any problem or question someone brings forward.
+> Also, Dan is always very thankful to everyone he works with and expresses that all the time.
+> It doesn't hurt when he brings donuts for the whole floor either.

+---